-Any ASE OBDC Driver client connection to an SSL-enabled server requires that the server have a certificate file, which consists of the server's certificate and an encrypted private key.
+Any Adaptive Server OBDC Driver client connection to an SSL-enabled server requires have a certificate file, which consists of the server's certificate and an encrypted private key.
 The certificate must also be digitally signed by a signing/certification authority (CA).
-ASE OBDC Driver client applications establish a socket connection to Adaptive Server similar to the way that existing client connections are established.
+Adaptive Server OBDC Driver client applications establish a socket connection to Adaptive Server similar to the way that existing client connections are established.
 Before any user data is transmitted, an SSL handshake occurs on the socket when the network transport-level connect call completes on the client side and the accept call completes on the server side.

-To make a successful connection to an SSL-enabled server, the following must occur:
+To make a successful connection to an SSL-enabled server: